-Sporting Wheelies and Disabled Association provides a number of opportunities for new players to improve their skill level and fitness; such as local programs, training sessions and development camps.
+Sporting Wheelies provides a number of opportunities for new players to improve their skill level and fitness, such as local programs, training sessions and development camps.

-You don’t have to play Wheelchair Rugby to be involved.
-You can make a contribution as a volunteer, coach, team manager, official, administrator of the sport or as an enthusiastic supporter.
+You do not have to play Wheelchair Rugby to be involved.
+You can contribute as a volunteer, coach, team manager, umpire, administrator of the sport or as an enthusiastic supporter.

 For more information on volunteer opportunities, please get in touch with us below.

 THE STAGE IS SET!
 The 2021 GIO Wheelchair Rugby National Championship is shaping to be the biggest in the sports history.